This post is sponsored by Lowe’s Home Improvement on behalf of The UpSkill Project. All thoughts and opinions are my own.

 It’s time to upcycle some patio furniture that I had targeted for termination.
 A few weeks ago, Diane had showed me what a little spray paint and cushions can do for some rusted old lawn furniture.
 So with some Red Vest help, I decided to buy supplies to make this furniture makeover my next project.

 I’m ready to prime the rusted spots, spray paint with a matte brown, and add a splash of color in the form of new cushions.
-Stay tuned to Instagram for all my project reveals as they happen!

 Now that The UpSkill Project is leaving Baltimore, it’s time to get working.
 After meeting all of the participants, I was amazed at how a conversation about plumbing moved into one about painting, and a tiling conversation became a discussion about gardening.
 Once you feel empowered to do-it-yourself, you can start to look for inspiration everywhere, even in everyday conversation.